 Eden and the Lost Gardens of Heligan

 Join us to discover two contrasting, colourful garden masterpieces.
-In the gigantic "biome" bubbles of the ever-changing Eden Project you'll find plants from across the globe, while Heligan, rediscovered after 70 years of neglect, has become Europe's largest horticultural project and one of the country's most visited gardens.
+Within the gigantic biomes of the Eden Project (which celebrates its 15th birthday in 2016) you'll find plants from across the globe, while Heligan, rediscovered after 70 years of neglect, has become Europe's largest horticultural project and one of the country's most visited gardens.

 Tour Highlights And Inclusions

 - Entry to the Lost Gardens of Heligan

 - A visit to Wells, the smallest city in England

 - Three nights' dinner, bed and English breakfast accommodation at a good hotel in the Torquay area

 - Entertainment in the hotel on one evening

 - The services of a friendly Tour Manager

 Single rooms are available for a supplement

 Leaving the local area in the early morning, we'll journey to Torquay and our weekend hotel.
 After check-in, you'll have time to relax until dinner is served.